Modeling Reachability Types with Logical Relations: Introduction

 \paragraph*{\textbf{Semantic Type Soundness}}

 The most immediate result from the LR model is semantic type soundness.
-As~\citet{logical-approach} have argued, semantic type soundness is a stronger notion than syntactic type soundness, so our semantic type soundness result is useful in addition to the existing syntactic results \cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic}.
+As~\citet{logical-approach} have argued, semantic type soundness is a stronger notion than syntactic type soundness, so our semantic type soundness result has significance beyond the existing syntactic results \cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic}.
 First, semantic type soundness does not require terms to be \emph{syntactically} well-typed, just to \emph{behave} in a well-typed way, \eg, disregarding ill-typed branches that are never taken.
 Thus, it provides a foundation for studying potentially unsafe features and interactions with the outside world.
-Second, unlike prior results~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic} that were established with respect to a small-step operational semantics based on substitution, we adopt a big-step operational semantics based on closures and environments.
+Second, unlike prior results~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic} that were established \wrt a small-step operational semantics based on substitution, we adopt a big-step operational semantics based on closures and environments.
 Thus, our results map more closely to realistic language implementations.

 \paragraph*{\textbf{Termination}}